rajeevnaikte/language-performance/README.md

 ## Performance Metric
 #### Calling "Save & Read" and "Calculate monthly interests" - Java serving more TPS.
-- Java resulted in average TPS of 235.28 as compared to NodeJS 162.73.<br>
+- Java resulted in average TPS of 235.28 as compared to NodeJS 162.73.
-- Java average time to process is 23.32 millisecond as compared to NodeJS 92.59 millisecond.<br>
+- Java average time to process is 23.32 millisecond as compared to NodeJS 92.59 millisecond.
-- From the TPS change chart we can see that Java is slower at the begining, but speeds up as it warms-up.<br>
+- From the TPS change chart we can see that Java is slower at the begining, but speeds up as it warms-up.
-**Java**
+###### Java
 ![SaveCalculateJava](./metric/soapui-loadtest-results/Screen%20Shot%202020-10-02%20at%201.05.48%20AM.png)

 ###### *TPS changes over time*